Accounting and Finance for Business (Semester 1)

 The aim of the module is to develop in you an understanding of the major aspects of strategic marketing and their role in the development of sustainable competitive advantage in an organisation.

-Marketing – Culture and Communication (core for single honours students)
+Marketing – Culture and Communication (Semester 2)

 This module develops your understanding in relation to the importance of an appreciation of how the cultural context(s) for global marketing activities can be regarded as similar, or dissimilar to their home-country situation.
 Emphasis is given to language (spoken and ‘silent’) as a barrier to effective communication across the full range of marketing activities, but with particular emphasis on its value in relation to both personal and non-personal marketing communications activities such as face-to-face personal selling, and advertising and packaging, respectively.